Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Simulation

-To investigate the beam dynamics under the phase modulation with frequency detuning, we have performed numerical simulations based on macro-particle tracking.
-The used method is based on\cite{SakanakaPRSTAB2000}.
-We have calculated the equations of motion for the longitudinal direction stated in Eqs. (\ref{eq1}) and (\ref{eq2}) numerically while considering the transient beam loading effect which comes from the beam-induced voltage in each rf accelerating cavity in KARA storage ring.
-In the simulation, we have treated the rf accelerating voltage $V_c=\left| \vec{V_c} \right|$ as the vector sum of the generator voltage $\vec{V_g}$ and the beam-induced voltage $\vec{V_b}$, namely, $\vec{V_c}=\vec{V_g} + \vec{V_b}$. $\vec{V_g}$ has the effect of the phase modulation directly, and both of $\vec{V_c}$ and $\vec{V_b}$ have been changed due to the phase modulation accordingly.
-To consider the transient beam loading effect, we have treated both the phase advance and the amplitude of the beam-induced voltage $\vec{V_b}$ between adjacent bunches in multi-bunch filling condition with the same method as in\cite{SakanakaPRSTAB2000}.
-Because of the characteristics of the transient beam loading effect, initially $\vec{V_b}$ inside each cavity can change with the beam revolution step.
-Therefore, we have performed in the simulation enough revolution steps to get quasi-stable condition in which $\vec{V_b}$ and $\vec{V_c}$ can oscillate slightly but do not change drastically.
-Typically we have performed the revolution step with the period longer than $\frac{2}{\gamma_\epsilon}$.
-To get the realistic solution for the motion of the electron, we have introduced the radiation excitation into Eqs. (\ref{eq1}) and (\ref{eq2}) as a random walk of the energy spread which has Gaussian distribution with its standard deviation $\sigma_r$ as
+where $P_c$ is the input power to the cavity.
+In the simulation, we have used individual shunt impedance values for each cavity: 6.64, 7.04, 7.00, and 6.04 M$\Omega$, respectively.

+To consider the beam loading effect, we have treated both the phase advance and the amplitude of the beam-induced voltage $\vec{V_b}$ between adjacent bunches in multi-bunch filling conditions using the same method as in \cite{SakanakaPRSTAB2000}.
+Because of the characteristics of the beam loading effect, initially, $\vec{V_b}$ inside each cavity can change with the beam revolution step.
+Therefore, we have performed enough revolution steps in the simulation to achieve a quasi-stable condition in which $\vec{V_b}$ and $\vec{V_c}$ can oscillate slightly but do not change drastically.
+Typically, we have performed the revolution step over a period of up to three times the radiation damping time.
+To get a realistic solution for the motion of the electron, we have introduced the radiation excitation into Eqs. (\ref{eq1_sec2}) and (\ref{eq2_sec2}) as a random walk of the energy spread, which has a Gaussian distribution with a standard deviation $\sigma_r$ as \cite{SakanakaPRSTAB2000}